Skip to content

 3. Command automatically updates canRun property

 Important: The restriction parameter expects ValueListenable<bool> where true means "disabled".
+Because it's a ValueListenable, the restriction can change at any time - the command automatically reacts and updates canRun accordingly.

 Chaining Commands via isRunningSync